FrancesCoronel/personal-website-v3/site/content/adventures/2014-09-14-ai-internships.md

 So, why this project?

-There aren’t many internships that deal with A.I in the first place (and therefore, not many extensive lists either) so I figured this might prove useful to other people as well as myself.
+There aren't many internships that deal with A.I in the first place (and therefore, not many extensive lists either) so I figured this might prove useful to other people as well as myself.